2024–25 Sheffield Shield season

 The 2024–25 Sheffield Shield season was the 123rd season of the Australian inter-state domestic first-class cricket competition.
 Cricket Australia revealed the season fixtures in July of 2024.
 The season started on 8 October 2024 and the final was played on 26 March 2025.
-South Australia won the title, beating Queensland by 4 wickets in front of a large crowd at Karen Rolton Oval, breaking a 29 year drought.
+South Australia won the title, beating Queensland by 4 wickets in front of a large crowd at Karen Rolton Oval and breaking a 29-year drought.

 Points table

 See the Sheffield Shield points system.
 South Australia clinched top spot after Round 9, and hosted the final.